sjl/.plan/README.markdown

 Finally got around to setting up keyboard shortcuts for a couple of my most commonly used `pass -c` commands.
 I should have done this months ago.

+Need to make a last-minute slide for myself for PIBS 800 when I get home.

+## 2024-01-16

+BS522 early.
+Mostly review of stuff from BS521 today.

+BI529.
+Most of the time spent getting Jupyter working and the data all downloaded.
+Need to find a better workflow here.

+BI545:

+* Slurm account: `bioinf545w24_class`
+* Scratch: `/scratch/bioinf545_w24_class_root/bioinf545w24_class/`
+* Turbo: `/nfs/turbo/dcmb-class/bioinf545`
+  * `gsi/`: GSI's stuff
+  * `sec001`: directories for each student
+  * `shared`: read-only, shared data and stuff.

+Now basic UNIX/bash scripting stuff.

+Slurm `.sbat` script tidbit: use `my_job_header` for debugging info.

+Method for raw-dogging batch mode execution instead of writing an sbat: `sbatch -c4 --mem=32G foo.sh`.
+Not sure I'll use that much, but good to know it's an option.

+Ate lunch during my short break today.
+Tuesdays are going to suck.

+Looked around again for how to integrate Jupyter and Neovim and found nothing good.
+Maybe I'll just suffer through using Jupyter for a class and not try to shave this yak.

+BS522 lab.
+Pretty simple, but gave lots of advice for the homework which will come in handy when I get to that.
+Sketched out a LaTeX file for it, but I really really need to get around to modularizing my LaTeX situation at some point — the copy/paste is getting untenable.

+## 2024-01-17

+Finished BS529 exercise.
+Looked at the solutions to figure out some of the fiddly bits, like the 1-based indexing from the GFF (I was right) and the GFF entry type (`CDS`, I was also right).
+The problem was I was dumb and forgot to reverse in the reverse complement.
+Welp.

+Went through the videos for BI529 tomorrow.

+BI602.
+Didn't get a chance to ask questions — this is going to be a very annoying part of the class.

+## 2024-01-18

+BS522.
+Started talking about simple linear regression.
+Mostly still review at this point.

+BI529.
+Talking about transcription factor binding sites, and fuzzy-matching motifs using Positional Weight Matrices (PWMs).

+Went to a lecture by my grandPI about the human skin microbiome, especially mapping the distributions of various populations across the topology of the human skin.

+Wrapped up BI529 after getting the clarification email.
+Today was more straightforward than the last class, probably in part by not having to mess around with Jupyter setup.

+Did a first pass at a read of the journal club paper for next week.
+It's an older ML paper whose results are… meh?

+## 2024-01-19

+BI545.
+The next few classes will be mostly RNA-seq data, especially focused on QC.
+Need to watch 2 videos in the slides before next time.
+Mostly a review for me at the beginning.
+Need to look into:

+* Ribodepletion as an RNA selection step.
+  * This just means using probes with magnetic beads to select and pull out ribosomal RNA so it doesn't get sequenced.
+* Strand-specific library prep for RNA seq.